DevAgnihotri/MCA_Sem_2/DSA/Graph.md

 **Questions 1-5: What are the different ways the graph is represented in computer memory?
 Explain with suitable example.**

-There are three main ways to represent graphs in computer memory:
+There are two main ways to represent graphs in computer memory:

 ### 1. Adjacency Matrix
 **Definition:**